scottheckel/MXLookup/README.md

 Error 7: No valid answers returned from DNS Server
 ```

-The failed example bypassed hostname validation (.blah is becoming ever longer so set to x10 character) but the failed when querying the DNS server as there were no valid results.
-Other errors built in can be found below:
+The failed example passed hostname validation due to the TLD check (TLD's (Top Level Domains) are becoming longer year by year, so I've set the RegEx TLD validation to x10 characters) but failed when querying the DNS server as there were no valid results.
+Other error reporting built-in can be found below:

 ```c#